- What other names is Beta-sitosterol known by?

 Likely Effective for...

 - Trouble urinating because of an enlarged prostate, or "benign prostatic hyperplasia" (BPH).
-Taking beta-sitosterol helps the symptoms of BPH, but it does not actually shrink an enlarged prostate.
+Taking 60-130 mg of beta-sitosterol by mouth daily helps improve symptoms of BPH, but it does not actually shrink an enlarged prostate.
+Taking beta-sitosterol in much lower doses does not improve symptoms.

 Possibly Effective for...